SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 # =fa^skull-crossbones^fa= POTENTIAL SECURITY RISK =fa^skull-crossbones^fa=

-Before trying out the proposed changes on your system, please remember that we are _trading off security for convenience_.
+Before trying out the proposed changes on your system, please remember that we are _sacrificing security for convenience_.
 If implemented incorrectly, or without proper constraints, you might end up unintentionally attaching potentially harmful devices to your VMs **automatically**!
 </div>